What Is Through-Partner Marketing Automation?

 - Dynamic analytics– Any Through-Partner Marketing Automation platform must be able to provide dynamic and custom reports that allow users at all levels to track, measure and analyze performance, and to use these metrics to take appropriate actions and increase ROI.

-As the world we live in gets more complex, front-end marketing is increasingly fragmented.
 Through-Partner Marketing Automation can play a pivotal role in simplifying marketing workflow by increasing visibility and scalability, but most importantly it can drive partner satisfaction and capabilities to drive profitable growth.